eugenkiss/static-mobx-routing/README.md

 For simplicity (and for other reasons) I do not employ dependency injection for the store and other things.

+I came to the conclusion that (re)storing scroll positions and other soft or component-specific UI state should be the responsibility of the respective React component.
+As the component knows best when to restore UI state, e.g. after asynchronous loading has finished, it feels natural to let it take the responsibility.
+In Android there are specific lifecycle methods to achieve that.
+The idea is to save, e.g., the scroll position of the component to the current history entry with a unique id and to restore it if the user goes back to that history entry.

 A shoutout to the following great (but arguably lesser known) projects that I used to great effect in this one: